How to Choose the Right Industrial Floor Cleaning Equipment

 Size

-An industrial floor cleaning machine has a defined cleaning path.
+The size of the machine is crucial because an industrial floor cleaning machine has a defined cleaning path.
 It also has a total width and turning radius.
 A wider cleaning path generally reduces the number of passes an operator has to make which means lower labor costs.
 However, if the machine is too wide for your aisles or can’t turnaround at the end of the aisle, it won’t work in your plant.

 Cylindrical versus disk scrubbing